Requirements For ATA Carnets for Germany

 What Documents Do I Need To Apply For An ATA Carnet to Germany

-📝 1.
-Itemised List of Goods
+1. Itemised List of Goods

 Make and Model

-Serial Number (if any)
+Serial Number (if applicable)

 Weight (in kg)